 Slowing Your Losses and Rebuilding Collagen

-First, pay attention to the dirty dozen factors we just discussed.
+First, pay attention to the factors we just discussed.

-Avoiding pollution whenever possible and using air purifiers to clean your indoor air are other important strategies.
-Dirty air and even dust particles can speed up your skin aging.
+Avoiding pollution whenever possible and using air purifiers to clean your indoor air are other helpful strategies.
+Dirty air and even dust particles can speed up your skin aging through collagen loss.

-You’ll find whole home, room, auto, and personal air purifiers in my online store that I personally use and recommend.
+You’ll find top-quality whole home, room, auto and personal air purifiers in our online store.

-Once you’ve slowed the damage, how can you rebuild levels of collagen?
+Once you’ve slowed the damage, there are a number of ways to help rebuild your levels of collagen.

 Several nutrients can help boost your collagen levels:

 - Antioxidants protect against damaging free radicals and enhance the effects of the collagen you have.
-Vegetables like kale, spinach and beet greens stimulate collagen production and protect against free radicals
+Vegetables like kale, spinach and beet greens contain high levels of antioxidants that can help stimulate collagen production and protect against free radicals.